lucapalamenti/GeographyApp/README.md

 ### Frontend
 - There are now sounds on input
 - Show prompt number next to number correct tally in some gamemodes
+- Instead of a zoom slider, right click multiple times to zoom further

 ### Backend/Technical